“DIVORCE MEDIATION: A kinder, gentler way to separate.”

 Mediation is creative and courageous way to resolve conflicts.
 Mediation involves hiring a neutral third party to discuss solutions – eventually leading to an agreement which would work for you and your partner – your family.

-- You are in control – NOT the lawyers, Judges, or evaluators, or anyone else.
+- You are in control – NOT the lawyers, Judges, evaluators, forensics, or anyone else.
 Every lawyer’s retainer agreement contains a “Disclaimer of Guarantee”.
-No lawyer can guarantee you what will happen in your case.
-You are simply not in control in the courtroom.
-The outcome depends on the Judges, the attorneys, the evaluators – all of their past experiences and biases.
+No lawyer can guarantee what will happen in your case.
+You are simply not in control.
+The outcome depends on the Judges, the attorneys, the evaluators, the forensics – all of their past experiences and biases.
 Basically, the outcome depends on circumstances beyond your control.
-In stark contrast, in mediation, YOU and YOUR SPOUSE make the decisions regarding your life.
+In mediation, YOU and YOUR SPOUSE make the decisions regarding your life.
 You can take charge of your family, and your future.
 You can still have an attorney (I always advise this!), but you can choose to use your attorney as much or as little as you want.

 - It’s confidential.
 Documents filed with the court are public record.
-Anyone (your children, your in-laws, your neighbors) with a case number can access your legal documents and peep into your personal business.
-In stark contrast, everything in mediation is protected and never to be shared.
+Anyone (your children, in-laws, nosy neighbors) with a case number can access your legal documents and peep into your personal business.
+In mediation, there is confidentiality.
 Unless you two agree to the documents being filed, and what the documents say, everything else discussed is private.
 Why do you think the smartest of celebrities elect mediation?

 - You get to tell your story.
 I’ve been a divorce lawyer for almost 20 years.
-You know what is the single worst feeling for everyone?
-Being alone: Not being heard.
-Not being understood.
-Living alone in fear and in doubt.
+I noticed that everyone needs to be heard.
+No one wants to feel alone or ignored.
 Some people will FIGHT for the right to tell their story in court.
-But guess what?
-This is not reality.
+But in a no-fault divorce system, very little gets heard.
 The reality is that our courts are clogged.
 You want the Judge to hear your story?
 You have to file a motion and your hearing date will be set 2-3 months later.
 Once you get to Court, you are vying for the Judge’s time – Judge has 20 – 55 matters on calendar.
 The reality is, you get very little time to tell your story in Court. (maybe 15 minutes max).
 Mediation, on the other hand – is all about you and your partner.
 You are in the room with your partner and the mediator.
-You can book 1 session of 3 hours, or 6 hours, or 10 3-hour sessions.
+You can book a half-day session (3 hours,) or full-day session (6 hours), or ten 3-hour sessions.
 It can go as fast or as slow as you want.
 This is truth: Many people leave the Court feeling robbed of Due Process.
-On the other hand, people who leave mediation (even if it doesn’t settle that day), leave feeling a bit “lighter” – having been able to tell people what’s on their mind.
+On the other hand, people who leave mediation (even if it doesn’t settle that day), leave feeling a bit “lighter” – having been able to tell people how they feel.

 - Mediation is cheaper than litigation.
 BY A LOT.
 As a litigator, my favorite quote to my clients is this: “Marriage is grand!
 Divorce… a hundred grand.”
-It is not unusual for a divorce to cost over $100,000 (not exaggerated).
-With each party hiring an attorney (Certified Family Law Specialist fees range from $500 – $1,500 per HOUR, with typical $10,000 – $50,000 replenishable retainers), the costs of litigation greatly exceed mediation.
+It is not unusual for a divorce to cost over $100,000 .
+The cost of hiring an attorney ranges from $500 – $1,500 per HOUR, with typical $10,000 – $50,000 replenishable retainers), per party.
 The costs of a mediator ($500 per hour) are shared between the parties.
 In mediation involving complicated issues, the parties may choose to hire Mental Health Professionals, Financial Experts, or a Parenting Plan Coordinator to aid them in the process.
 In addition, I always advise parties to consult with attorneys.
 Yet, even with all these added helpers, mediation still costs a lot less than litigation.
+With my many years of experience at litigation, I can help you resolve your issues in a fraction of time and fraction of cost.
 My mediation fees are listed here.

 - Mediation is a better way to handle conflict.
-How many times has a litigant came up to me and said, “I am SO glad we spent all this time fighting in court!”
+How many times has a client said to me, “I am SO glad we spent all this time and money fighting in court!”?
 None.
 Sometimes it’s unavoidable.
 The general consensus is that you go to Court only when absolutely necessary.
 In 90% of cases, mediation IS an option.
 This is true even in the bitterest of cases, or when you and your spouse are barely talking.
-Conflict is natural.
-In a divorce, it’s inevitable.
+Conflict is natural in a marriage.
+In a divorce, it’s expected.
 I believe that conflict should be resolved at all possible using mediation.
 Court should be the last resort.

 - If you have children, MEDIATION is always better than LITIGATION.
 Studies after studies have shown how conflict negatively impacts children.
 I highly encourage the documentary “Split” by Ellen Bruno.
 In this film, the filmmaker interviewed several children of divorcing parents.
 Their testimonies will break your heart.
 I have a copy in my Client Library.
 I invite you to arrive an hour early to your consultation to view.
 You and your partner have made wonderful children.
 Why leave your parenting plan to be created by child custody evaluators, therapists, attorneys, and a Judge?
 Consider Mediation.

 - Mediation can heal you.
-I understand that sometimes, there simply is no choice, and court is unavoidable.
+Sometimes court is unavoidable.
 Remember though, litigation may get you temporary “results”, however, it does not heal you.
 Even if you “win” one hearing or trial, the win is temporary because bitterness continues.
 More often than not, divorcing parties thrown into the court system end up worse than where they started – mentally, emotionally, and financially.
-Your divorce does not need to be handled that way.
+Your divorce does not need to be that way.
 Time heals all wounds.
-Mediation, if done right, is a more time-efficient process to reach resolution.
+Mediation, if done right, is a better alternative in family law.
 Mediation, if done right, heals.

 - Commitment to Action.
 Studies after studies have shown that often, people ordered to do something will be less likely to commit to doing it.
 Child support orders often need garnishments.
 Contempt actions are common in litigation.
 In mediation, when you reach an agreement, it’s something you both can commit to.
 It may not be easy to reach an agreement.
 It may take many sessions.
 We may need help from other professionals.
 But it’s worth it.